raphael/linux-samus/README.md

 $ sudo make install
 ```
 > *NOTE* the steps above are just the standard kernel build steps and may
-> differ depending on your setup.
+> differ depending on your distro/setup.
 In particular the default kernel makefile
 > assumes LILO is being used.
+Follow the instructions specific to your
+> distribution for installing kernels from source.

 ### Post-install steps

 Once installed reboot and load the kernel.

-To enable sound run the `sound.sh`
+To enable sound run the `sound.sh` script:
-script:
 ```
 $ cd linux-4.1-samus/scripts/setup
 $ ./sound.sh